 Executive Director Fund 2009 Launched by Amy Owen, the Eastern WV Community Foundation’s first paid staff, this fund is advised by the currently employed executive director to benefit Eastern Panhandle programs and charities.

 Fleming Family Fund 2016 Patrick and Leigh Fleming established their donor advised fund to support Eastern Panhandle nonprofit organizations and other charitable programs.

-Gabe’s Gift Memorial Fund 2014 This fund was established by family and friends of Gabe Bauserman, who lost his life while riding his bike near his home in Jefferson County in the summer of 2014.
+Gabe’s Gift Memorial Fund 2014 (SEED) This fund was established by family and friends of Gabe Bauserman, who lost his life while riding his bike near his home in Jefferson County in the summer of 2014.
 The Fund will celebrate Gabe’s life by awarding grants to help support STEM (Science, Technology, Engineering, and Math) summer programs, Jefferson County ROTC, and other charitable causes that Gabe supported.